Queen Elizabeth the Queen Mother: Early life

-Elizabeth Angela Marguerite Bowes-Lyon was the youngest daughter and the ninth of ten children of Claude Bowes-Lyon, Lord Glamis (later the 14th Earl of Strathmore and Kinghorne in the Peerage of Scotland), and his wife, Cecilia Cavendish-Bentinck.
+Elizabeth Angela Marguerite Bowes-Lyon was born on 4 August 1900, the youngest daughter and the ninth of ten children of Claude Bowes-Lyon, Lord Glamis (later the 14th Earl of Strathmore and Kinghorne in the Peerage of Scotland), and his wife, Cecilia Cavendish-Bentinck.
 Her mother was descended from British prime minister William Cavendish-Bentinck, 3rd Duke of Portland, and Governor-General of India Richard Wellesley, 1st Marquess Wellesley, who was the elder brother of another prime minister, Arthur Wellesley, 1st Duke of Wellington.
 (Note: Lady Colin Campbell claims Elizabeth's biological mother was the family cook, Marguerite Rodiere, by means of a surrogacy arrangement that was not uncommon in aristocratic families at the time.
 This theory is dismissed by royal biographers such as Michael Thornton and Hugo Vickers.
 In an earlier allegation, published by Kitty Kelley in 1997, Elizabeth's mother is said to have been a Welsh maid.)

 The location of Elizabeth's birth remains uncertain, but reputedly she was born either in her parents' Westminster home at Belgrave Mansions, Grosvenor Gardens, or in a horse-drawn ambulance on the way to a hospital.
 Other possible locations include Forbes House in Ham, London, the home of her maternal grandmother, Louisa Scott.
 Her birth was registered at Hitchin, Hertfordshire, near the Strathmores' English country house, St Paul's Walden Bury, which was also given as her birthplace in the 1901 and 1911 censuses.
-She was christened there on 23 September 1900, in the local parish church, All Saints.
+She was christened there on 23 September, in the local parish church, All Saints.

-Elizabeth spent much of her childhood at St Paul's Walden and at Glamis Castle, the Earl's ancestral home in Scotland.
+Elizabeth spent much of her childhood at St Paul's Walden and at Glamis Castle, her father's ancestral home in Scotland.
 She was educated at home by a governess until the age of eight, and was fond of field sports, ponies and dogs.
 When she started school in London, she astonished her teachers by precociously beginning an essay with two Greek words from Xenophon's Anabasis.
 Her best subjects were literature and scripture.
 After returning to private education under a German Jewish governess, Käthe Kübler, she passed the Oxford Local Examination with distinction at age thirteen.